catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## ToDos/bugs:
 n2h:
 -+ with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
--+ some tracks no don't get read/picked cause" (1) "
 -+ small bug: on inserting a new standardization
 -+ small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
 -- cannot find sick sick sic (override)